-These were by far the tallest, most picturesque muffins, but unfortunately I couldn’t detect much lemon in the muffins–they tasted more like vanilla muffins to me.
+These were by far the tallest, most picturesque muffins, but unfortunately I couldn’t detect much lemon in the muffins.
+They tasted more like vanilla muffins to me.
 The very close and even crumb almost reminds me of pound cake in the best way (though they were a little dry for some taster’s preference).
-If I were to make these again, I would top the sugar crust with a drizzle of lemon glaze to help the lemon flavor pop, and I might add more zest to the muffin base.
+If I were to make these again, I would top the sugar crust with a drizzle of lemon glaze to help the lemon flavor pop.
+I’d also add more zest to the muffin base.

 - Best topping with the crunchy sugar